JainAbhi2411/DineQR/docs/prd.md

 - **Triggered by**: Clicking 'Reassign Waiter' button in order details modal
 - **Reassignment Modal**:
   - Similar to assignment modal\n  - Heading: 'Reassign Waiter for Order #ORD-1234'
-  - Display current waiter info at top with label 'Currently Assigned'\n  - Waiter selection list shows only active and free waiters (excludes current waiter)
+  - Display current waiter info at top with label'Currently Assigned'\n  - Waiter selection list shows only active and free waiters (excludes current waiter)
   - Confirmation prompt: 'Are you sure you want to reassign this order?
 The current waiter will be notified.'
 - **After Reassignment**:
   - Success toast: 'Order #ORD-1234 reassigned to [New Waiter Name]'